A look at the antifa movement Trump is blaming for violence

 Trump tweeted Sunday, “The United States of America will be designating ANTIFA as a Terrorist Organization.”

 It’s not the first time he’s endorsed that approach.
-Trump tweeted a similar sentiment last summer, joining some Republican lawmakers who called for antifa to be designated as a terror organization following the skirmishes in Portland.
+Trump expressed a similar sentiment last summer, joining some Republican lawmakers in calling for antifa to be designated as a terror organization after the skirmishes in Portland.

 CAN THE ADMINISTRATION DO THAT?